 Clothes Shopping at Shopping Del Sol and Paseo La Galería

 Both malls cater to upper-class shoppers, so don’t be surprised to find many upper-class clothing stores.
-Paseo La Galería has both a Mona Lisa and a SAX.
-These are both high-end department stores, similar to Palacio del Hierro in Mexico or Bloomingdales, Sacks 5th Avenue, or Needless Markup Neiman Marcus in the U.S. Shopping Del Sol has a Nueva Americana, its sole U.S.-style department store.
-If you are looking for high-end options in a department store-style setting, these three stores are your best options.
+Paseo La Galería used to have a Mona Lisa and a SAX.
+These were both high-end department stores, similar to Palacio del Hierro in Mexico or Bloomingdale’s or Sacks 5th Avenue in the U.S. However, as of April 2026, the Mona Lisa went out of business, and the SAX is moving to Shopping Del Sol.
+And speaking of Del Sol, Shopping Del Sol has a Nueva Americana, which is more akin to Macy’s in the U.S. If you are looking for high-end options in a department-store-style setting, these three stores are your best bet.

 Food and Restaurants

-On the other hand, we prefer the fine dining options at Paseo La Galería over Shopping Del Sol.
+On the other hand, we prefer the fine-dining options at Paseo La Galería over those at Shopping Del Sol.
 Not only do we feel there are more fine dining options, but they are all located in the lush, tropical courtyard on the bottom two levels of Paseo La Galería.
-The verdant atmosphere is fantastic, especially when you can sit outside when the weather is nice or during the evening.
+The verdant atmosphere is fantastic, especially when you can sit outside on a nice day or in the evening.
 Shopping Del Sol also offers outdoor seating at its restaurants, but your view is of the parking lot.

 Our Food Picks at Paseo La Galería

-The food courtyard has other fine dining options, including a couple of steakhouses and a Paraguayan version of a pub, Lo de Osvaldo.
-Lo de Osvaldo seems cool if you are into fútbol, as they always have a game on their big-screen TVs.
+The food courtyard offers other fine-dining options, including a couple of steakhouses and a Paraguayan pub, Lo de Osvaldo.
+Lo de Osvaldo is cool if you are into meat, beer, and fútbol, as they always have a game on their big-screen TVs.
+Their chicken breast with coconut mashed pumpkin is excellent but pricey.
 On the other hand, we recommend skipping the food court on the top level (level 3).
-The options here aren’t exciting and the general atmosphere could be better.
+The options here aren’t exciting, and the general atmosphere could be better.
 The only place we go to is the frozen yogurt store to the right of the actual food court by the ATMs.
 They have an awesome gluten-free cheesecake!

 Dining Options at Shopping Del Sol

-We find the food court at Shopping Del Sol to be the better one.
+We find the food court at Shopping Del Sol to be better than the one at Paseo La Galeria.
 It has many more options and is much easier to navigate.
 Since we eat gluten-free, many of the food court options are off-limits to us.
-But the three places we frequent are Ese Lugar!
-Parrilla, Ja-virá, and Burger King.
+But the two places we frequent are Ese Lugar!
+Parrilla and Burger King.
 I really like Ese Lugar – Spanish for that place – because it is a buffet-style fast food place.
-You fill up your plate with the food from the buffet, and then you pay based on the weight of your food.
-They also serve meat fresh from the grill, meaning you can get your South American asado fix cheaply.
+You fill your plate from the buffet, then pay based on the weight of your food.
+They also serve fresh meat from the grill, so you can get your South American asado fix cheaply.

-I write this blog as an ongoing memory of our travels.
-Some of the fondest memories I have of this food court involve watching soccer games while eating lunch and dinner.
+I write this blog as a memory of our travels.
+Some of my fondest memories of this food court involve watching soccer games while having lunch and dinner.
 The mall always has fútbol games on the TVs, and it is easy to get a seat facing one of the TVs.
-We were treated to a soccer quadfecta: Copa América 2024, Euro Finals 2024, the Paris Olympics, and the Copa de Primera in Paraguay.
+We were treated to a soccer quadfecta during the winter of 2024: Copa América 2024, Euro Finals 2024, the Paris Olympics, and the Copa de Primera in Paraguay.

 It was cool when Paraguay was playing, as many people ate and watched the games.
 But it was especially cool when Germany played in the Euro Finals.
 Paraguay has a small but very visible German population, and they knew when the games were on.
 One time, we came to eat lunch, and this group of Germans took up half of the food court to watch the game.
 And when Germany scored, it was like being at the stadium!
 It was quite cool to experience.

 The only fine dining option at Shopping Del Sol we frequent is La Cabrera, at the northern end of the mall by the gas station.
 It is a steakhouse, and you’ll spend around US$70 for two people, not including alcoholic drinks.
 Our choice is to get the lomo de bife (beef steak).
 Note that the plates are designed to be shared, and if you are two people, you may not need a side dish as they stuff you full with appetizers and little side dishes included in the cover charge.
-What we do is order the large lomo – 700 grams – and a side dish, and then we take half of the lomo and side dish home for dinner.
+What we do is order the large lomo (700 grams) and a side dish, then take half of the lomo and the side dish home for dinner.
 That way, we get two meals out of it!

-We also tried Porchetta, and wow, it’s not good.
+We also eat at Porchetta, which is outside past the Mostaza.
+Our very first impression of Porchetta was not good.
 We ordered two pork-based plates – the porchetta and the pork flank steak (matambrito) – and both cuts of pork were full of fat.
-After cutting away the fat, barely any actual meat remained.
-The cole slaw and fried mandioca on the side were fine, but the meat was so disappointing.
-We are not going there again.
+After cutting away the fat, there was barely any actual meat left.
+The cole slaw and fried mandiocas on the side were fine, but the meat was so disappointing.
+We stayed away, but eventually came back.
+The second time, we ordered the pulled pork sandwich al plato (no bread), along with the cole slaw and fried mandioca.
+It is very good, especially when paired with our Coca Cola cero con hielo y limón (Coke Zero with ice and lime).
+We tend to eat here for lunch every Sunday.

 Note that both malls also have hamburger chains, including McDonald’s and Burger King.
 There is also Mostaza – mustard in Spanish – which is an Argentine hamburger chain.
 We didn’t like Mostaza at all, preferring Burger King by far.